mtfuller/personal-website-hugo/content/blog/2023-02-06-systems-thinking-part-2/index.md

 ## How Should We Model Software?

 The 2017 study by the University of Trier showcases the importance of diagramming as a means of communication.
 I believe UML has lost relevance in areas of the software industry due to how verbose the notation is, and how costly it is to maintain.
-Instead of developing a large modeling notations, recent trends in software modeling have moved toward simpler modeling approaches.
+Instead of developing a large modeling notation, recent trends in software modeling have moved toward simpler modeling approaches.
 Simon Brown’s C4 architecture framework provides a simple notation and focuses on having different layers of granularity when visualizing a software system.

 <p align="center">
 <img src="images/c4.png" alt="Brute Force" />